-Compare that to the Gumotex, Grabner, Sea Eagle, NRS and Incept style of fabrication which involves the perfect gluing or heat-welding of the hull sections into an airtight monocoque.
+Compare that to the Gumotex, Grabner (both rubber), NRS (hypalon or PVC), Sea Eagle, and Incept (both PVC) style of fabrication which involves the perfect gluing or heat-welding of the hull sections into an airtight monocoque.

 I notice my ‘tubeless’ analogy was adopted by Innova, the US Gumotex importers, except that they try to make out that ‘tubeless’ is superior.
 It certainly is for automotive tyre use, but with IKs it’s more down to manufacturing ease and therefore, costs.
 PVC (welded is best, like Incept or some Aires, not glued like Advanced Elements or sewn like Tributary) is stiffer once pumped up, less durable, doesn’t abrade so well on grit (out of the water), but is less expensive than synthetic rubbers, easy to weld or sew, and is slipperier in the water.

 The difference between the ‘tubeless’ or ‘tubed’ construction style is principally down to manufacturing costs and materials.

 On boats with air bladders the shell doesn’t have to be airtight, It’s just takes form as the bladder is inflated.
 Shells can be heat welded, sewn or glued, and can have sleeve openings or zips to access and repair or replace bladders, if necessary.